verypossible-labs/KiAuto/README.md

 pcbnew_do run_drc -f FILTER_FILE YOUR_PCB.kicad_pcb DESTINATION/
 ```

+Note that when using KiCad 6 the errors are strings enclosed by brackets, use only the text, not the brackets.

 ## History

 I saw a presentation of Jesse Vincent ([@obra](https://github.com/obra)) in the [KiCon 2019](https://2019.kicad-kicon.com/) about automating KiCad tasks.